Porgramming-Hero-web-course/batch-4-assignment-1-Apurbopaul131/src/blog-1.md

   console.log(resultTwo); // Apurbo131
 ```

-**Insertion Type:** Insertion types are combine multiple types into single one,where the new types contains all properties of each component type.It denoted by "&".This types usally used when we need to create an object that extend multiple types or interfaces.In insertion type, You can combine interface and type to create a new complex type or interface.
+**Insertion Type:** Insertion types are combine multiple types into single one,where the new types contains all properties of each component type.It denoted by "&" symbol.This types usally used when we need to create an object that extends multiple types or interfaces.In insertion type, You can combine interface and type alias to create a new complex type or interface.

 **Example**